bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are hidden files/directories?
 How to list them?</summary><br><b>
 These are files directly not displayed after performing a standard ls direct listing.
 An example of these files are .bashrc which are used to execute some scripts.
 Some also store configuration about services on your host like .KUBECONFIG.
-The command used to lis them is,
+The command used to list them is,

 `ls -a`
 </b></details>